java licensing

 • However, this free usage comes with specific conditions: the free period is time-limited.
 Oracle provides Java 17 updates for free only for a certain period (until September 2024).
 After that date, there will be no more free patches—if you want to continue receiving security updates for Java 17 from Oracle, you’ll need to purchase a subscription.

 • Oracle intends to make each new Long-Term Support (LTS) Java version free for a few years and then require a paid subscription for ongoing support.
-For example, Java 21 (released in 2023) is also free under NFTC initially and likely will require payment for updates a year or two after its release.
+For example, Java 21 (released in 2023) is also free under NFTC initially, but it will likely require payment for updates a year or two after its release.

 In essence, Oracle did make Java “free again” for the latest versions, but not forever.
 Think of it as Oracle giving out free use of the newest Java to encourage upgrades and goodwill, but with the expectation that businesses will either upgrade continuously or eventually start paying for support when the free period ends.